openmv/openmv-ide/README.md

 Mac
 ---

-The installer is a DMG with the app inside of it:
+The installer is a DMG with the app inside of it.

      hdiutil attach openmv-ide-linux-mac-*.dmg
      sudo cp -rf /Volumes/OpenMV\ IDE/OpenMV\ IDE.app /Applications